sarahciston/codingcare/posts/0critintro.md

 >"craft, or more broadly the notion of crafting, is an essential strategy for living and loving ‘otherwise.’ [@fountainSurvivalKnittestCraft2021]

-* role of embodied knowledge on form, plat/form, landscape, who/how access

 *Process oriented approaches*
 * queer (trans)feminist infrastructures & queer use
+* role of embodied knowledge on form, plat/form, landscape, who/how access
+* thin description, humble un-/knowing, kaleidoscopic subjectivity
+* kinship & levels of access (self, editor, family, ally, neighbor, comrade, citizen, stranger)
+* deep interdisciplinarity

 >"hybridizing or taking apart AI systems through material translations and free associations [...] these artefacts do not carry out the work of reconstructing or stitching back together what has been taken apart or hybridized by artificial everyday creativity"[@reddyArtificialEverydayCreativity2022]